Trust: Your Most Valuable Leadership Asset

 Trust is a vital part of our life in God.
 Trusting is so important that God actually considers it a righteous act.
 When God told Abraham that he would be having a son and that his descendants would be as numerous as the stars in the heavens Abraham trusted God believing him at his word, and it was counted to Abraham as righteousness.
 (Genesis 15:6) Trusting God is a righteous act, so it follows that not trusting is an unrighteous act.

 Trust was so important to Jesus that it was included in his final instructions before he went to the cross.
 In John 14:1 he said, “Don’t let your hearts be troubled.
 Trust in God, and trust also in me.”
 (NLT) Paul reminds us in Romans 15:13 of the importance of constant trust in God.
 “I pray that God, the source of hope, will fill you completely with joy and peace because you trust in him.
 Then you will overflow with confident hope through the power of the Holy Spirit.”
 This challenge to trust Christ meets us at every turn and is the continual issue facing us in our daily walk.

 Wise Leaders Reflect a Trust-able God

-If we really believe that the Christian life is a walk of trust why don’t our leadership structures and churches reflect that?
-Christian leadership should look more like Abraham walking in faith out of Ur and less like a business model.
+If we really believe that the Christian life is a walk of trust, then how should our leadership structures and churches reflect that?
+Christian leadership should look more like Abraham walking in faith out of Ur, and less like a business model.
 Our ministry ventures should require faith like the children of Israel had while trudging around the city of Jericho.
 Our churches should be less dependent on the abilities of high performing leaders and more focused on Christ.
 If we really believe that God can be trusted then shouldn’t our leadership reflect that?
-Shouldn’t our relationships with the servants closest to us be characterized by a deep and uncommon trust.
+Shouldn’t our relationships with the servants closest to us be characterized by a deep and uncommon trust?